B’naiture

 Begin in 6th or 7th Grade

-B’naiture is our award-winning, two-year experiential program for youth entering 6th or 7th grade.
+B’naiture is our award-winning, two-year experiential program for youth entering 6th and 7th grade.
 B’naiture supports the transition from childhood to adolescence through mentorship, deep nature connection and Jewish wisdom.

 Pedagogy

 B’naiture is a coming-of-age journey from childhood into adolescence.
 Our program supports the physical, emotional, intellectual and spiritual passage of youth into adolescence, where one opens to greater awareness of self and the world.
-Experienced adult and teen mentors guide each group using our four worlds holistic mentoring curriculum.
+Experienced adult and teen mentors guide each group using the B’naiture curriculum we’ve honed over fourteen years of programming curriculum.
 Learn more about our pedagogy here.

 Approach to Diversity & Inclusivity